openstreams/wflow/doc/wf_DynamicFramework.rst

 + staticmap: Read at startup from map
 + statictbl: [deprecated] Read at startup from tbl, fallback to map (need Landuse, Soil and TopoId (subcatch) maps)!
-+ tbl: Read at startup from tbl lookuptable maps define here.
++ tbl: Read at startup from tbl.
 + tblts: Lookup tables for each timestep, including initial section
 + tblsparse: Lookup tables for each timestep, including initial section.
 Fills in missing timestep using previous timestep